ICT

 Circular procurement strategies for ICT

-• Renting or leasing is not necessarily circular, especially when short usage periods are standard procedure.
-Transparency and closing of the loop are therefore crucial here.
+• Renting or leasing may not be inherently circular, especially when short usage periods are the norm.
+Ensuring transparency and effectively closing the chain are crucial to enable reuse or extended lifespan.

-• Extending warrenty: for example, ask about the additional cost of an extra year of warrenty in your specifications.
+• Extend the warranty period: Establish a longer warranty period or inquire about the additional cost for an extra year of warranty as an option in your specifications.

-• Design for longevity: Look at battery life and include criteria for resistance to shock, vibration, drops, and temperature changes.
-Use extra protection against damage: screen protection, covers, carrying bags,…
+• Design for a long lifespan: Pay attention to battery life and include criteria for resistance to shocks, vibrations, drops, and temperature fluctuations.
+Use additional protection to prevent damage, such as screen protectors, cases, and carrying bags.

-• Repairability and maintainability: iFixit calculated repairability scores for smartphones, tablets and laptops, for example, based on the replaceability of the battery with standard tools.
-They also offer manuals.
-Include in your specifications how long spare parts should be available (eg 5 years) and ask for a price list.
+• Repairability and maintainability: Consider using iFixit's repairability scores for smartphones, tablets, and laptops, based on battery replaceability with standard tools.
+You can mandate battery replaceability in your specifications. iFixit also provides repair guides.
+Include in your specifications how long the supplier must make spare parts available (e.g., 5 years) and request a price list.

-• Usage optimization according to usage profiles: Determine the usage time based on the functional needs of the user instead of using generic standard terms.
+• Optimization based on usage profiles: Determine the usage period based on the user's functional needs rather than using generic standard terms.

-• Design for disassemby and modular design: this encourages reuse of the product after refurbishment or high-quality use of the parts.
+• Design for disassembly and modular design: This design approach promotes the reuse of the product after refurbishment or the high-value utilization of its components.

-• Contractual agreements for take-back and reuse with the supplier: Include these in your specifications and ask for transparency about the reuse and any residual value.
+• Contractual arrangements for take-back and reuse with the supplier: Include these agreements in your specifications and request guarantees and transparency regarding the reuse and potential residual value of the products.
+This encourages the supplier to achieve a closed-loop system and extract value from the taken-back equipment.

 • Stimulating circular business models:

-• Always ensure transparency about what happens to the devices (is the loop closed?) and guarantees for secure data wiping.
+• Always ensure transparency about what happens to the equipment (is the loop closed?), and provide guarantees for secure data removal to safeguard privacy.

 Sustainability labels